 Acute Inpatient Rehabilitation

-Acute Inpatient Rehabilitation (Acute Rehab) assists patients experiencing a loss of function from injury or illness to become as independent as possible in the activities of daily living so that they may return home and re-enter the community.
-This sophisticated level of care is for patients who require intensive, interdisciplinary rehabilitation services, and is not available in other settings, such as nursing homes, skilled nursing facilities, assisted living centers or extended care centers.
+Acute Inpatient Rehabilitation assists patients experiencing a loss of function from injury or illness to become as independent as possible in the activities of daily living so that they may return home and re-enter the community.
+This sophisticated level of care is for patients who require intensive, interdisciplinary rehabilitation services, that is not available in other settings, such as nursing homes, skilled nursing facilities, assisted living centers or extended care centers.
 The expertise and resources available at our facility enable our staff to provide a high level of coordinated rehabilitation and medical care.

 Acute Inpatient Rehabilitation greatly benefits people who experience functional difficulties as a result of the following:

 - Neurological Disorders (multiple sclerosis, muscular dystrophy, Parkinson's)

 - Demonstrate the ability to participate in three hours of therapy a day

 - Require an inpatient setting with 24-hour nursing and physician care, as well as two or more skilled therapies